nickdonnelly/req/README.md

 For example, if you wanted to see what a payload would look like without having to actually fire a request with that payload attached, you can run `req show payload [PAYLOAD_FILE]` to print exactly what would be applied to your request.

+You can also use `show env` to see how req sees your environment.

 # Compiling and Running Tests